 For group portraits it is best if you can co-ordinate your clothes so that you don't clash with your group members.
 That being said, gone are the days when we want everyone wearing exactly the same thing.
 But sticking to similar shades and certainly dress code (ie smart casual, casual or indeed formal).
 Having someone in jeans and t-shirt will look odd next to someone in suit and tie.
 And having one member in black while the rest are in white will look equally as odd.

-For portraits of children and babies, we currently have a limited selection of clothes that includes tutus, dresses, tweed jackets and flat caps, as well as cloth nappies.
-And this is a collection that we are continually growing and which you are welcome to choose from.
+For portraits of children and babies, I currently have a limited selection of clothes that includes tutus, dresses, tweed jackets and flat caps, as well as cloth nappies.
+And this is a collection that I am continually growing and which you are welcome to choose from.

-Its always advisable to discuss with us your thoughts so we can advise you and help prepare you for your session.
+Its always advisable to discuss with me your thoughts so I can advise you and help prepare you for your session.

 Most importantly though, make sure you are comfortable and happy with the clothes you choose.
 You don't just want to look good but you want to feel good too.